Tōhoku, Aomori: Government

 Tōhoku has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Tōhoku is part of Kamikita District which contributes four members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.

 Economy

-The economy of Tōhoku is heavily dependent on an agriculture, based primarily on production of nagaimo, daikon and carrots as well as lake fish, including smelt, icefish and shijimi.
+The economy of Tōhoku is heavily dependent on agriculture, based primarily on production of nagaimo, daikon and carrots as well as lake fish, including smelt, icefish and shijimi.

 Education

 Tōhoku has three public elementary schools and two public middle schools operated by the town government.
 The town does not have a high school.